Phil Douglas (musician)

 Phil Douglas is an American musician and producer.
 He is best known for being one of the frontmen and guitarists of Latterman as well as the guitarist of Iron Chic.
-In 2015 Douglas reunited with his Latterman band mates and formed Tender Defender.
+In 2015 Douglas reunited with his Latterman bandmates and formed Tender Defender.

 Musical career

 Latterman and Tender Defender

 Douglas formed Latterman with former Five Days Late bandmates Mattie Jo Canino and Dan Sposato as well as friend Pat Schramm.
 The group self-released two demos and their debut None of These Songs Are About Girls between 1999 and 2000.
 They released their first official album, Turn Up The Punk, We'll Be Singing on Traffic Violation Records in 2002 before signing with Deep Elm Records and releasing what's largely considered to be Latterman's magnum opus in No Matter Where We Go... in 2005 and releasing their final album We Are Still Alive the following year then breaking up in 2007.
 Since 2011 Latterman has had several one-off reunions and Douglas has since reunited with Canino and Schramm in Tender Defender, releasing a Mini-LP in 2016 and performing steadily on and off since.
 Tender Defender is considered to be an extension of Latterman.